By Stephen Marcy, March 2008 / Revised March 2010, Oct. 2022

 For instance, Beale writes, “…at no time was Pharaoh’s volition independent of Yahweh’s influence when he [Pharaoh] hardened his heart.”
 First, what could Beale be referring to by “Pharaoh’s volition?”
 This is a tacit admission that Pharaoh has a will of his own, that even if at that time and in those circumstances Pharaoh’s will was completely controlled by God, we may presume that before that time and those circumstances, Pharaoh was not causally determined by God to think and do whatever he did down to the minutest details of his existence.
 If that was the case, then what sense is there in talking about the “hardening” of Pharaoh’s heart?
 There would be nothing for God to do but watch play out what he had predetermined to occur.
 Therefore, this “hardening” only makes sense if to some degree and at other times Pharaoh acted out of what was his own will.
 Normally Pharaoh’s heart was left undetermined by God.
 Pharaoh was not always, and in every circumstance, absolutely determined and controlled by God.
 Only given the reality of genuine human freedom, which is in direct contradiction to Beale’s deterministic Calvinism, can Beale meaningfully speak about “Pharaoh’s volition.”
 But according to Calvinism nothing is ever independent of Yahweh’s “influence,” that is, preordination or predetermination, for all things have been determined beforehand by him.

 Beale also speaks about God’s “influence” with respect to hardening Pharaoh’s heart.
 But what could a theistic determinist mean by “influence?”
-“Influence” also implies that we have wills of our own that can and need to be influenced, perhaps from doing evil to doing good.
-Surely this is not all of God and therefore to talk about influencing persons makes sense.
+“Influence” also implies that we have wills of our own that can and need to be moved from one bent to another, perhaps from doing evil to doing good.
+Surely this willing in person’s is not all of God and therefore to talk about influencing persons makes sense.
 Yet God’s “influence” is premundane via his eternal decree.
 His “influence” is comprehensive and irresistible.
 As such, how God “relates” to the world and people is beyond the definition of “influence.”
 God does not “influence” anything precisely because he has predetermined everything.
 According to Beale’s theology, God predetermined all things – even Pharaoh’s disposition and will, not just in a few instances but in his whole life, thereby controlling him so absolutely that to speak of Pharaoh’s “will” becomes nonsense.
 Influence implies a degree of volition and a free will that needs to be moved towards a specific thought and action, which God, of course, is able to accomplish without fail when he chooses to do so.
 But language like “Pharaoh’s volition” and “God’s influence” imply that all thought and action is not predetermined and there is a substantial degree of human freedom.
 This shows that universal divine causal determinism is false, and therefore Calvinism, in this respect, is false.
 This vocabulary of “volition” and “influence” implies real mutual relationship requiring action and response.
 To talk about Pharaoh’s “volition,” in any meaningful sense, must presuppose some degree of non-determination of Pharaoh’s will by God.
 But genuine individual volition and influence are concepts impossible to incorporate into a theology that states that “God from all eternity did by the most wise and holy counsel of his own will, freely and unchangeably ordain whatsoever comes to pass.”
 Again, Beale’s exegesis is incoherent with his theology.

 Also, the details of the dynamic between God and Pharaoh, and Beale’s description of the human “heart,” create incoherence with his larger Calvinist theological system.
 Beale writes, “…at no time was Pharaoh’s volition independent of Yahweh’s influence when he [Pharaoh] hardened his heart.”
 Note that Beale recognizes that “Pharaoh hardened his own heart,” yet Beale states that “at no time was Pharaoh’s volition independent of Yahweh’s influence.”
 So, is Beale describing the hardening of Pharaoh’s heart by God as Pharaoh hardening his own heart?
 That makes no sense.
 Who hardened Pharaoh’s heart?
 God or Pharoah?
 These are contradictory statements.
 Beale, as a Calvinist, must maintain that God determined Pharaoh’s whole existence and therefore causes within Pharaoh every attitude and action.
 If he doesn’t mean that, then he is not being true to his Calvinist beliefs.
 But then what could it possibly mean for Beale speaks about Pharaoh hardening his own heart?
 Given universal divine causal determinism, how could “Pharaoh harden his own heart?”
 Pharaoh’s heart could be hardened by God, but for Pharaoh himself to harden his own heart” has no logical place within Beale’s theistic determinism.
 In his commentary on Exodus, Walter C. Kaiser Jr. writes the following on Ex.
 4:21,